 According to Dr. Rob van Dam, professor of nutrition and epidemiology, here are some key points to keep in mind:

 1. Coffee is not linked to any serious health risks.
-People who drank up to six cups of coffee per day are at no higher risk than those who don’t drink it.
+People who drink up to six cups of coffee per day are at no higher risk than those who don’t.

 2. If you experience trouble sleeping, tremors or stress, you might be drinking too much coffee.

 3. Moderate coffee consumption can decrease the risk of type 2 diabetes, Parkinson’s disease, and liver cancer.